vgvbach95/UIUCPokedexChallenge/README.md

-Explore the Champaign-Urbana area while searching for Pokemon!
-Find all 151 Pokemon scattered throughout campus and the surrounding area.
+Explore the Lake Forest area while searching for Pokemon!
+Find all 151 Pokemon scattered throughout the city.

 Requires GPS

-Only for Champaign-Urbana, Illinois, USA.
+Only for Lake Forest, USA.

 Feel free to fork and modify the game for location from my Github: https://github.com/vgvbach95/UIUCPokedexChallenge